DavidTMaciel/DavidTMaciel/README.md

 ## Hi i am David Tinoco 👋

-<h2>💻 Back-end Developer<h2>
+<h2>💻 Full-stack Developer<h2>
-<p>Back-end developer passionate about Node.js and specialized in the Express framework, focusing on the development of scalable and efficient web applications.
-I have a solid background in JavaScript and take full advantage of the Node.js ecosystem to build robust solutions.
-I am proficient in using databases, both MongoDB and MySQL, I have knowledge of creating RESTful APIs, implementing authentication and security,</p>
+<p>Full Stack Developer specializing in Node.js with an emphasis on the Express framework for the backend.
+I have extensive knowledge of JavaScript and Typescript, taking full advantage of the Node.js ecosystem to build robust and scalable solutions.
+I am proficient in databases, including MongoDB, MySQL, and PostgreSQL, and have experience building RESTful APIs, implementing authentication, and security.

+In addition, I have front-end skills, using React.js, HTML, CSS, and Next.js to develop complete projects.
+I have experience with GraphQL to facilitate efficient queries between the client and the server.</p>